-The Restriction Period on you dealing in various TESOP 97 and TESOP 99 shares expired or may have expired during 2000/2001, depending on your circumstances.
+The Restriction Period on you dealing in various TESOP 97 and TESOP 99 shares may have expired during 2001/2002, depending on your circumstances.

-Find out when the Restriction Period expires.
+To find out when the Restriction Period expires, see Restriction Periods.

-The Restriction Period for TESOP 97 Extra Non-Loan Shares expired on 15 November 2000 for continuing employees.
-The Restriction Period for TESOP 97 Extra Non-Loan Shares may have ceased before this date if your relevant employment with Telstra has ceased.
-The Restriction Period may also have expired for TESOP 99 shares and other TESOP 97 shares if your relevant employment with Telstra ceased during 2000/2001 and/or you repaid the relevant TESOP loan.
+The Restriction Period may have expired for TESOP 99 shares and TESOP 97 shares if your relevant employment with Telstra ceased during 2001/2002 and/or you repaid the relevant TESOP loan.

-If you did not make a written election in preparing your 1997/98 tax return (affecting your TESOP 97 shares) and/or your 1999/2000 tax return (affecting your TESOP 99 shares) and the Restriction Period expired during 2000/2001 you will be assessable in your 2000/2001 return based on the Tax Market Value of the shares when the Restriction Period expires.
-This is explained in more detail in the "What Happens if You Sold Your TESOP or Other Telstra Shares in 2000/ 2001?" section below.
-In this case, you should include the assessable discount at Item 22, Box V of your 2000/2001 tax return (Supplement section).
+If you did not make a written election in preparing your 1997/1998 tax return (affecting your TESOP 97 shares) and/or your 1999/2000 tax return (affecting your TESOP 99 shares) and you ceased relevant employment or the Restriction Period expired during 2001/2002 you may be assessable in your 2001/2002 return based on the Tax Market Value of the shares when you cease relevant employment or the Restriction Period expires.
+This is explained in more detail in the "What Happens if You Sold Your TESOP or Other Telstra Shares in 2001/2002?" section below.
+In this case, you should include the assessable discount (if any) at Item 22, Box V of your 2001/2002 tax return (Supplement section).

-The tax market value of Telstra shares is available from the Share Registry (Freecall 1800 626 999 unless from a mobile phone which will be charged at the applicable mobile rate).
+The tax market value of Telstra shares is available from the Share Registry (Freecall 1800 626 999 a free call from fixed phones).